-The aim is to release the ship urgently once sufficient alternative security is provided.
-The court will usually make decree within the same day.
-The arrest can also be lifted by the enforcement officer who arrested the ship and obtained the original ship's documents when imposing the arrest.
-This may cause delay in release because the same enforcement officer must be available for release and redeliver ship's documents.
-The release usually takes 1-2 days unless the arresting party has disputed the court's decree.
+The aim is to release the ship urgently once sufficient alternative security is provided and court makes respective decree within the same day.
+Thereafter the arrest can be lifted by enforcement officer who arrested the ship and obtained the originals of ship's documents when imposing the arrest.
+This may cause some delay in release, because the same enforcement officer (or her/his official substitute) should be available for release and redeliver ships documents.
+The release takes usually 1-2 days unless the arresting party have disputed the court's release decree.